pc2/frandom/Readme.md

 Depending on the use case you may want to change certain lines in the
 Makefile:

 1. Check the location of the used compilers (A C++ compiler and the aoc/aocl)
 2. Update the board name in the Makefile or give the new board name as an argument BOARD to make.
-3. Set the number of parallel update requests with UPDATE_SPLIT.
+3. Set the size of the random number array with UPDATE_SPLIT.
 4. Set the number of kernels that should be generated with REPLICATIONS.
 5. Set the array sizes for the global memory with GLOBAL_MEM_SIZE.
+It should be half of the available global memory.
 6. Build the host program or the kernels by using the available build targets.

 For more detailed information about the available build targets call: